robin-drexler/Gmail-Inbox-Menu-Slide-Out/README.md

 Gmail-Inbox-Menu-Slide-Out-
 ===========================

-Chrome extension that slides out the inbox.google.com menu on load
+Chrome extension that slides out the inbox.google.com menu on load **and keeps it open**.

 Not in the web store as of now.